SimonCropp/GraphQL.EntityFramework/docs/defining-graphs.md

 An optional list of `exclusions` can be passed to exclude a subset of properties from mapping.

+`Mapper.AddIgnoredType` can be used to exclude properties (of a certain type) from mapping.

 ## Manually Apply `WhereExpression`